davide-sbreglia/memory-decay-cognitive-data-science/README.md

 ## Overview

 Large Language Models (LLMs) are used in many domains where ethical reasoning is important.
-However, they can show **moral drift** — gradual changes in judgment when answering similar questions over time.
+However, they can show **moral drift** defined as gradual changes in judgment when answering similar questions over time.
 This project tests whether an **empathy-based framing** can reduce that drift.

 We compared two conditions:
 - **Neutral**: dilemmas presented with standard wording